-2) “We already tell investors a clear and compelling story.”
+2) The Vain Brain Says: “We already tell investors a clear and compelling story.”

-88% of companies believe they tell investors a clear and compelling story, the problem is only 4% of investors researching those same companies agreed.
+The Simple Truth: 88% of companies believe they tell investors a clear and compelling story yet only 4% of the investors researching those same companies agreed.

 Savvy CEOs are sure they tell a compelling story but are smart enough to test just to be sure.

-Emotion drives the decision making process, not facts and data and an explosion of new research on the subject of the impact of emotion on decision making.
-Help investors see why owning your stock will result in a positive outcome.
+Emotion drives the decision making process, not facts and data which you can see by the explosion of new research on the subject of the impact of emotion on decision making.

-4) We don’t need Investor Testing, we use Google analytics.
+4) The Vain Brain Says: We don’t need Investor Testing, we use Google analytics.

-When it comes to increasing investor engagement and improving conversion, analytics & big data may tell you what, but video shows you why, and when you know why, you can fix things.
+The Simple Truth: When it comes to increasing investor engagement and improving conversion analytics and big data may tell you what investors are doing, but they don’t tell you why which leaves you guessing.

-5) The C-Suite doesn’t think investors care what our IR website or investor presentation looks like.
+5) The Vain Brain Says: The C Suite doesn’t think investors care what our IR website or investor presentation looks like.